EduRenesto/el-cardu.github.io/README.md

 For bug fixes, documentation improvements, typos, translations and simple changes, just make a PR or open issues. <br/>

 For more complex changes, pls, make an issue first so we can discuss the design. <br/>

+Roadmap for contributing: </br>

+0. Fork it.
+1. Create your feature branch (git checkout -b my-new-feature).
+2. Commit your changes (git commit -am 'Add some feature').
+3. Push to the branch (git push origin my-new-feature).
+4. Create new Pull Request.

 ---